multi-vac/py_deprecate/README.md

 `py_deprcate` will raise an exception by default if a deprecated method or function is called where it's not supposed to be called.
-This can be overriddent by specifying a behavior.
+This can be overridden by specifying a behavior.
 Continuing from the example above:

 ```py
 from py_deprecated import deprecated, Disabled